 By the early 1970s, Siny Prinzen and her late husband John saw a real need in area churches for support for vulnerable adults dealing with mental health issues.
 With their home already a hub for young people, John wanted to see if one-on-one support would make a difference in the life of a struggling young woman.
 Siny, home with their two young children, was – as she says with a grin – “a part of the experiment.”
 That woman lived with them for a year before moving on and getting married.

 By 1974, John had organized a group of professionals to devise solutions for families with adult children who had disabilities.
 That year, The Homestead, as it was affectionately known, was born in downtown Hamilton.
 House parents were hired and seven residents were accepted.
 After a couple of years, The Homestead moved from a rented location on Homewood Ave. and purchased a home on Locke Street.
 Through 2001 that home saw many, many people served, usually moving to independent living within a year or two.

 Since our founding, Indwell has expanded both the range and number of housing options.
-We now provide supportive housing to more than 500 households in southern Ontario through our programs in Hamilton, Woodstock and Simcoe.
-Our housing options range from residential care facilities with 24-hour on-site services, high support housing and independent apartments with supports.
-Learn more about specific programs within Indwell here.
+We now provide supportive housing to more than 650 households in southern Ontario through our programs in Hamilton, Woodstock, Simcoe, and London.

 Board of Directors

 Peter Van Geest

 RN, BScN, MEd, CHE